Teresa Harte has this guide to cycling in the Vercors in the Drome department of the Rhône-Alpes.

-Teresa Harte and her husband, Roger Dunne – an ex-International and GB rider – run Velo Vercors, the specialist cycling holiday base in St Jean-en-Royans.
-They are passionate about the Vercors and the surrounding region, and are active in encouraging cyclists of all abilities to discover the area by bike.
+Teresa Harte runs a specialist cycling holiday base in St Jean-en-Royans.
+She is passionate about the Vercors and the surrounding region, and is active in encouraging cyclists of all abilities to discover the area by bike.

 Getting to the Vercors